Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Effective: Jan 1, 2014Evidence inadmissible; agency loses drone authority for 6-12 months on pattern of violations; civil remedy available
+Effective: Jun 16, 2023Evidence suppressed if warrant requirement violated; agency subject to loss of drone authority for 6-12 months on finding of pattern violations; civil remedy available

 View source